cashapp/blip/docs/v1.0/config/config-file.md

 If off by default, the feature is enabled by specifying a variable noted in the docs.
 For example, `heartbeat` is off by default and enabled when `heartbeat.freq` is specififed.
 If auto by default, the feature is disabled by specifying `disable-auto-FEATURE: true`, where `FEATURE` is the feature name.
-For example, `aws-rds.disable-auto-region: true` to disable auto-detecting the AWS region.
+For example, `aws.disable-auto-region: true` to disable auto-detecting the AWS region.

 <br><br><br>